 Keys, Chords, and Scales

-So generally, the actual structure of most country songs is pretty simple.
+Generally, the structure of most country songs is pretty simple.
 The main chords used are the: I’s, IV’s, V(7ths), and the VI’s.
 So for instance a, I, IV, VI, V chord progression in the key of C would be: C, F, Am, and G. The general gist of this system is that it’s based off the tones of the scale and a pretty basic formula for chords.
 The notes in the key of C are: C, D, E, F, G, A, B, C. The chord types you’d use are in this order: major (C Major), minor (D Minor), minor (E Minor), major (F Major), major (G Major), minor (A Minor), diminished seventh (B Diminished 7th), major (C Major).

 As far as scales go, country uses the major and major pentatonic scale almost exclusively.
 The Major Scale was outlined above, and the major pentatonic is simply a major scale without any half-steps (one fret to another is a half step).
 The minor and minor pentatonic scales (as well as some modes) are used on occasion, but not too often.